abi19911/stalker-anomaly-ammocheck-anims/README.md

 17/Jan/21
 =========
  + Weapons 9a91, an94, and ace21 are compiled and ready to be used/tested ingame.
+   \_ Audio for these weapons also have been synced.
  + The aek971 is giving me alot of trouble when trying to translate from blender into stalker's engine.
 Will possibly have to animate from scratch. skipping for now.

 15/Jan/21